kedarlin/stackoverflow-clone/README.md

 here the first npm start will run the frontend react server and the second npm will run the backend express server!

-Don't forget to add an .env file inside the .env file add
+Don't forget to add an .env file in the backend directory inside the .env file add
 MONGODB_URI = <mongodb url>
 PORT = <default 3000>